The Supreme Court “Shadow Docket,” Explained

 Most orders from the shadow docket, such as due dates for briefs, have little importance to anyone beyond the litigating parties.
 However, other shadow docket matters, such as requests to halt a lower court’s orders, can have high stakes.
 The Court might, for example, reinstate a law after a lower court had stopped its implementation.

-Cases on the shadow docket, in contrast to those on the merits docket, typically do not receive extensive briefing or a hearing.
+Cases on the shadow docket, in contrast to those on the merits docket, typically do not receive extensive briefing or oral argument.
 The decisions are accompanied by little to no explanation and often lack clarity on which justices are in the majority or minority.
-They are sometimes released in the middle of the night, creating a sense of palace intrigue.
+They are sometimes released in the middle of the night.

 Indeed, law professor Stephen I. Vladeck noted in testimony before Congress, “Owing to their unpredictable timing, their lack of transparency, and their usual inscrutability, these rulings come both literally and figuratively in the shadows.”